for selection processes

 For universities, scholarship organisations and other institutions that use our tests, we often provide information material with sample questions that you can use to prepare for the test free of charge.
 You are most likely to find this sort of information on the website of the university or institution to which you are applying.

 Structure of ability tests

 Ability tests are structured in such a way that they distinguish as best as possible between people with a higher and a lower ability level.
 Therefore, such tests contain easy, medium and hard exercises.
 The tests are composed in such a way that on average about half of the exercises are solved correctly.

-In addition, such tests often have a restricted time limit, which may also mean that you cannot complete all the tasks in the given time.
+In addition, such tests often have a restricted time limit, which may also mean that you cannot complete all the exercises in the given time.
 However, this does not necessarily mean that you have achieved a bad result.

 Hints for working through the exercises

 - Always read the instructions and the exercises thoroughly and carefully, e.g. the small word “not” sometimes makes a decisive difference.

 - Work through the exercises carefully but quickly.